Torrential rain, freezing cold, record-breaking heat and little or no rainfall – all can put stress on plants and at worst kill them.

 More on choosing the right plants:

 Discover five fail-safe plants, below.

 Symphyotrichum ‘Little Carlow’

-This Michaelmas daisy has handsome foliage all summer and in September clouds of brilliant blue flowers, which attract butterflies.
+This aster (Michaelmas daisy) has handsome foliage all summer and in September clouds of brilliant blue flowers, which attract butterflies.
 It tolerates light shade and doesn’t need staking.

 Height x spread: 90cm x 45cm

 Euphorbia x martini

 Euphorbia x martini is a cross between two species – a sunbather and a shade lover – and will tolerate a wide range of conditions.
 Its deep red stems bear large vivid green flowers with crimson eyes.